 “GAAP” shall mean generally accepted accounting principals, consistently applied, in the United States.

+“Issuer” shall have the meaning set forth in Paragraph 13(j)(iii)(1) of this Annex.

-) "Letter of Credit" shall mean an irrevocable and non-transferable letter of credit, issued by a Qualified Institution acceptable to the secured party, and acceptable in both form and substance to both the Qualified Institution and to the secured party in whose favor the letter of credit is issued.
+"Letter of Credit" shall mean an irrevocable, transferable, standby letter of credit, issued by a Qualified Institution acceptable to the Secured Party (which acceptance will not be unreasonably withheld), and acceptable in both form and substance to both the Qualified Institution and to the Secured Party in whose favor the letter of credit is issued, it being understood that the form set forth in and attached hereto as Schedule 1 is acceptable to both Party A and Party B.

-"Letter of Credit Default" shall mean with respect to an outstanding Letter of Credit, the occurrence of any of the following events (i) the issuer of such Letter of Credit shall fail to maintain a Credit Rating of a least "A-" by S&P or "A3" by Moody’s, (ii) the issuer of the Letter of Credit shall fail to comply with or perform its obligations under such Letter of Credit if such failure shall be continuing after the lapse of any applicable grace period; (iii) the issuer of such Letter of Credit shall disaffirm, disclaim, repudiate of reject, in whole or in part, or challenge the validity of, such Letter of Credit; (iv) such Letter of Credit shall expire or terminate, or shall fail or cease to be in full force and effect at any time during the term of any outstanding Transaction; (v) any event analogous to an event specified in Section 5 (a) (vii) of this Agreement shall occur with respect to the issuer of such Letter of Credit; or (vi) the Pledgor or the Issuer of the Letter of Credit shall fail to cause the renewal or replacement Letter of Credit to the Secured Party at the address specified in the Agreement at least thirty (30) days prior to the expiration of such Letter of Credit; provided, however, that no Letter of Credit Default shall occur in any event with respect to a Letter of Credit after the time such Letter of Credit is required to be canceled or returned to the Pledgor in accordance with the terms of this Annex.
+"Letter of Credit Default" shall mean with respect to an outstanding Letter of Credit, the occurrence of any of the following events (i) the Issuer of such Letter of Credit shall fail to maintain a Credit Rating of a least "A-" by S&P or "A3" by Moody’s, (ii) the Issuer of the Letter of Credit shall fail to comply with or perform its obligations under such Letter of Credit if such failure shall be continuing after the lapse of any applicable grace period; (iii) the Issuer of such Letter of Credit shall disaffirm, disclaim, repudiate of reject, in whole or in part, or challenge the validity of, such Letter of Credit; (iv) such Letter of Credit shall expire or terminate, or shall fail or cease to be in full force and effect at any time during the term of any outstanding Transaction; (v) any event analogous to an event specified in Section 5 (a) (vii) of this Agreement shall occur with respect to the Issuer of such Letter of Credit; or (vi) the Pledgor or the Issuer of the Letter of Credit shall fail to cause the renewal or replacement Letter of Credit to the Secured Party at the address specified in the Agreement at least thirty (20) days prior to the expiration of such Letter of Credit; provided, however, that no Letter of Credit Default shall occur in any event with respect to a Letter of Credit after the time such Letter of Credit is required to be canceled or returned to the Pledgor in accordance with the terms of this Annex.

-“Material Adverse Change” means the Credit Rating of Party A or Party B, as well as any party’s Credit Support Provider, is below “BBB-” by S&P or “Baa3” by Moody’s.
+“Material Adverse Change” means (a) with respect to Party A, its Credit Rating is below “BBB-” by S&P or “Baa3” by Moody’s; or (b) with respect to Party B, its Credit Support Provider’s Credit Rating is below “BBB-” by S&P or “Baa3” by Moody’s.

-“Moody’s” means Moody’s Investor Services.
+“Moody’s” means Moody’s Investor Services or its successor.

-“Qualified Institution” shall mean a major U.S. commercial bank, officer or a , which is not the Pledgor (or a subsidiary or affiliate of the Pledgor), which has a Credit Rating of at least “A-“ by S&P, or “A3” by Moody’s, and which has assets of at least $10 billion dollars.
+“Qualified Institution” shall mean a commercial bank, a foreign bank with a U.S. branch officer or a trust company organized under the law of the United States or a political subdivision thereof, which is not the Pledgor (or a subsidiary or affiliate of the Pledgor), which has a Credit Rating of at least “A-“ by S&P, or “A3” by Moody’s, and which has assets of at least $10 billion dollars.

+(x) “Relevant Rating Agency” means Moody’s and S&P, or any successor thereto.

-xi “S&P” means Standard & Poors, a division of the McGraw-Hill Companies.
+(xi) “S&P” means Standard & Poors, a division of the McGraw-Hill, Inc., or its successor .

 Demands and Notices.
 All demands, specifications, and notices under this Annex will be made pursuant to the Notices Section of this Agreement.